Review of Global Studies

 References

-All references cited in the text should be listed in full at the end of the paper.
-The reference section should be two line spaces below the conclusion of the article.
-Authors should make absolutely sure that all reference information is complete.
-References should be in the following standard form:
+All sources cited within the text must be fully listed in the reference section at the end of the manuscript.
+The reference list should begin two line spaces below the conclusion of the article.
+Authors are responsible for ensuring that all bibliographic details are accurate and complete.
+References must follow the prescribed standard format:

 Books